 Nature specials in Provence

 Provence is not all about small charming villages, it has stunning nature that just waits to be explored.
-Come back to my blog, to read about the Lake of Sainte-Croix and the Gorges du Verdon, where I am featuring also the Lake of Sainte-Croix and the Martel Trail (Sentier Martel).
+Here you can find my complete guide on the Gorges du Verdon, where I am featuring also the Lake of Sainte-Croix and the Martel Trail (Sentier Martel).